What You’ll Learn 🛠️

 Upgrade process

-Download the Dewesoft upgrade package (.dxu file) from the Dewesoft downloads page under section drivers.
+Download the Dewesoft upgrade package (.dxu file) from the Dewesoft Downloads page under the Drivers section.

-Go to Settings and the Update menu.
-If the firmware package isn't selected, select it by pressing the "three-dot button" and find the folder with the firmware file in it.
+Go to Settings → Update.
+If the firmware package is not yet selected, click the three-dot button and navigate to the folder containing the firmware file.

 Select the device you want to upgrade and start the firmware upgrade by pressing the Upgrade button.
-The window should appear indicating that the upgrade has begun:
+A window will appear indicating that the upgrade process has started.

-Wait until the software finishes the upgrade and close the window.
-After the upgrade, the device status should turn green and say 'Up to date'.
+Wait until the software completes the upgrade, then close the window.
+After the upgrade is finished, the device status will turn green and display “Up to date.”

 What are the advanced options in settings?

-Here you can find advanced options for different areas, like hardware, visuals, math, diagnostics, and analysis.
+Here you can find advanced options for different areas such as hardware, visuals, math, diagnostics, and analysis.

 Hardware